Staticpast/ModeManager/README.md

 * 🔄 Seamless switching between survival and creative modes
 * 🎒 Separate inventories for each gamemode
 * 🛡️ Prevents item transfers between gamemodes
+* 🏗️ Creative-built blocks are protected from survival mining
 * 🚫 Blocks dropping items in creative mode
-* 🏗️ Creative-built blocks are protected from survival mining
-* ⚙️ Configurable permissions for mode switching
-* 📢 Customizable messages for all plugin actions
-* 📋 Comprehensive logging of mode changes and transfer attempts
 * 👮 Admin tools to monitor and manage player mode usage

 ## Installation

-1. Download the latest release from [Spigot]() or [GitHub Releases](https://github.com/McKenzieJDan/ModeManager/releases)
+1. Download the latest release from [Spigot](https://www.spigotmc.org/resources/) or [GitHub Releases](https://github.com/McKenzieJDan/ModeManager/releases)
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. Configure the plugin in the `config.yml` file